Adventurer ~ Dog Lover ~ Educator

 Aliy Zirkle races SP Kennel's Red Team.
 Although her primary focus is the annual long-distance Iditarod Trail Sled Dog Race, Aliy competes in a number of short- and mid-distance races during the season.
 These often include the Two Rivers 100, the Copper Basin 300 and the Yukon Quest 300.

 Throughout Aliy's career, she has been awarded numerous titles.
-Two of her most treasured awards are: the Yukon Quest's "Spirit of the North Award" -- awarded to her in 1999 -- and the Iditarod's "Humanitarian Award" for supreme care of her dogs -- awarded to her in both 2005 and 2011.
+Her most treasured awards are: the Yukon Quest's "Spirit of the North Award" -- awarded to her in 1999 -- and the Iditarod's "Vet Care Award" for supreme care of her dogs -- awarded to her in 2005, 2011 and again in 2016.

 Donna Dewhurst/Scott Lawrence Photo

 Aliy began dog mushing in a small Alaskan town north of the Arctic Circle called Bettles, population 35.
 There are no roads leading to this tiny town.
 The only way to get there is airplane or boat in the summer and snowmachine or dog team in the winter.
 So Aliy adopted six sled dogs: Skunk, Jack, Woody, Roller, Cedar and Flood.
 During her first winter in the arctic, Aliy and her dogs explored the Alaskan wilderness alone.
 They spent many nights camped under the Northern Lights.
 These six dogs taught Aliy much of the knowledge she has in dog mushing today.

 While living in Bettles, Aliy entered into a short sled dog race in Allakaket, a village on the Koyukuk River.
 She loved the experience.
 When she left Bettles, Aliy moved to Two Rivers, Alaska -- outside of Fairbanks -- known as one of the dog mushing capitals of the world.
 It was then that she really started getting into racing sled dogs, and has become one of the premier mushers in the sport today.